daisygunn/around-the-world/README.md

 - Navigation bar
 - Quiz rules and instructions

+4. High Scores page:
+- H1 element
+- Navigation bar
+- List of top 5 high scores

 <!-- 4.
 Fun Facts page:
 - H1 element
 - Navigation bar
 - Animated text boxes for users to click in order to read the fun facts. -->

 ### Structure
-This is a multi-page website to keep the amount of information on each page limited and easy to digest; the rules, game and high scores are all seperated so that the child using the website are able to find what they want easily.
+This is a multi-page website to keep the amount of information on each page limited and easy to digest; the rules, game and high scores are all seperated so that any child using the website is able to find what they want easily.
-Each page is designed with simplicity in mind, each with a navbar and a H1 element and then the desired content centered below; this simplicity will allow for users to feel comfortable using and navigating each page.
+Each page is designed with simplicity in mind, with a navbar and a H1 element and then the relevant content centered below; this simplicity will allow for users to feel comfortable using and navigating each page.
 The quiz itself has a question, a text input and four answer buttons - this layout of this will be responsive so that it isn't too squashed when being viewed on a smaller screen.

 ### Skeleton